-The final report produced on the review of the implementation of the Internal Control Standards were intended to provide the Director and the Administrative Board with an independent assessment on the adequacy of the design and effectiveness of the implementation of the Agency's ICS.
-Based on the results of the limited review, and given the recent set-up of the Agency, the IAS made five observations, resulting in seven recommendations, two of which were rated 'Very Important' and five as 'Important'.
+The final report produced on the performed review of the implementation of the Internal Control Standards aimed to provide the Director and the Administrative Board with an independent assessment on the adequacy of the design and effectiveness of the implementation of the Agency's ICS.
+Based on the results of the limited review, and given the recent set-up of the Agency, the IAS came up with five observations resulting in seven recommendations, two of them rated 'Very Important' and five as 'Important'.
 Observations were formulated in the following areas:

 - A. Mission and values

 - B. Human resources

 - C. Planning and risk management

 - D. Operational and control activities

-- E. Information and financial reporting.
+- E. Information and financial reporting

 The Agency subsequently developed an action plan with proposed actions to adequately implement the recommendations of the IAS.
 The action plan was approved by the IAS and the follow-up on its implementation has been regularly reported by the Agency.
-All of the actions were implemented and submitted for review, with six of the recommendations being accepted and closed as completed by the IAS and one action under review at the date of preparation of this report.
+All of the actions were implemented and submitted for review, with six of the recommendations accepted and closed as completed by the IAS and one action under review at the date of preparation of this report.

-Audits - Internal Audit Capability (IAC)
+Audits Internal Audit Capability (IAC)

 No Internal Audit Capability is planned to be established within the Agency structure for the time being.
 It has been decided that, given its size and activities, the Agency does not require a full-time Internal Auditor.
-Internal auditing will more effectively be performed by experts from other Agencies on the basis of a Service Level Agreement and by the Internal Audit Service of the European Commission.
+Internal audit will more effectively be performed by experts from other Agencies on the basis of a Service Level Agreement and by the Internal Audit Service of the European Commission.

-Follow-up to reservations and action plans for audits from previous years
+Follow up of reservations and action plans for audits from previous years

 Not applicable.
-No reservations were recorded in the previous Activity Report.
+No reservations have been made in the previous Activity Report.

-Action plans submitted to ECA and IAS following the audit visits in 2012 were implemented without delay.
+Action plans submitted to ECA and IAS following audit visits in 2012 were implemented without delays.

-Follow-up to observations from the discharge authority
+Follow up of observations from the discharge authority

-In its Report,36 the ECA made three comments, mainly regarding budget implementation, recruitment procedures and the use of seconded national experts (SNEs), which, however, do not call the Court's opinion into question.
-The Agency subsequently provided an action plan to implement the recommendations, which were accepted by the Court.
+In its Report36 the ECA made three comments, mainly in the area of budget implementation, recruitment procedures and use of seconded national experts (SNEs), which however do not call the Court's opinion into questions.
+The Agency subsequently provided an action plan for the implementation of the recommendations made, which were accepted by the Court.
 All recommendations and specific actions have been effectively addressed.